-In 1993, a group of queer Sydney filmmakers, students and others approached Sydney Gay and Lesbian Mardi Gras with a view to establishing an independent organisation whose primary focus was queer film and screen culture.
-This organisation, Queer Screen, had the central aim of reclaiming Sydney’s GLBTIQ film festival as owned and operated by the community.
-From that time, Mardi Gras was the principal funding body of Queer Screen, initially with a five-year funding agreement, followed by a three-year agreement in 1998.
+In 1993, a group of queer Sydney filmmakers, students, and supporters approached Sydney Gay and Lesbian Mardi Gras to establish an independent organisation whose focus would be queer film and screen culture.
+This organisation was Queer Screen.
+Their central aim was to reclaim Sydney’s LGBTIQ film festival as owned and operated by the community.
+From that time, Mardi Gras was the principal funding body of Queer Screen.
 This agreement came to an end with the 2001 Mardi Gras Film Festival.

 The Mardi Gras Film Festival has grown considerably since 1993.
 It is now one of Australia’s largest film festivals of any kind, and one of the top five queer film festivals in the world.
-It is highly regarded by filmmakers all over the world, and is the most important avenue for promoting gay and lesbian titles to distributors and exhibitors in this territory.
+It is highly regarded by filmmakers all over the world, and is the most important platform for promoting LGBTIQ titles to distributors and exhibitors in this territory.

-For 10 years, Queer Screen’s documentary festival, queerDOC, was the first and only GLBTIQ documentary festival in the world, and the annual My Queer Career competition pioneered queer short film competitions exclusively for locally produced work.
+For ten years, Queer Screen’s documentary festival, queerDOC, was the first and only LGBTIQ documentary festival in the world.
+The annual My Queer Career competition pioneered queer short film competitions exclusively for locally produced work.
 Both events are now part of the Mardi Gras Film Festival.

-In recent years, new initiatives have grown to include special events and curated programs right across Australia, making Queer Screen one of only a handful of GLBTIQ film organisations world-over to operate a national slate of events throughout the year.
+In recent years, new initiatives have grown to include special events and curated programs right across Australia, and with strong links across the world.
+Queer Screen is now one of only LGBTIQ film organisations in the world to operate a continual and national program of events throughout the year.

-Since 2013, a new film festival, the Queer Screen Film Fest, has become a major event that delivers the latest GLBTIQ movies to the Sydney’s screens in the month of September.
+Since 2013, a new film festival, the Queer Screen Film Fest, has become a major event that delivers the latest LGBTIQ movies to Sydney’s screens in the month of September.